-In this help article, we will provide guidance on how to:
+In this help article, we will provide guidance on:

 2. From the left-side navigation menu, click on Publishers.